cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `push`/`pop` instructions elimination for variables that are read neither by any instruction between the call instruction and the end of the function, nor by any instruction which is part of the same loop as the call instruction.

-## Function call optimization

-This optimizer eliminates unnecessary function parameters and local variables (replaces them by the argument or value assigned to them).
-Significantly improves inline functions, but seldom might improve other function calls as well.
-The optimizer processes individual functions (inline and out-of-line) one by one and searches for `set` instructions assigning a value to a variable (i.e. `set target value`) and checks these preconditions are met:

-1. The target variable is a local variable or parameter -- has the function prefix followed by an underscore, e.g. `__fn0_`.
-This excludes `__fnXretaddr` and `__fnXretval` variables, which must be preserved.
-2. The target variable is modified exactly once, i.e. there isn't any other instruction besides the original `set` instruction which would modify the variable.
-This includes `push`/`pop` instructions, but if those are unnecessary, they would be already removed by prior optimizers.
-3. The value being assigned to the target variable is not volatile (e.g. `@time`, `@tick`, `@counter` etc.) and is not modified anywhere in the function.
-4. If the function contains a `call` instruction, the value is not a global variable.
-Global variables might be modified by the called function.
-(Block names, while technically also global, are not affected, as these are effectively constant.)

-When the conditions are met, the following happens:
-* The original instruction assigning value to the target variable is removed.
-* Every remaining occurrence of target variable is replaced with the assigned value.

-Functions are located in the code using the entry and exit labels marked with function prefix.

 ## Return value optimization